COSC-499-W2023/year-long-project-team-17/docs/weekly logs/DavitAbrahamyanIndividualLogs.md

 ###Goals Recap
 -My goals for this week was to complete tech stack as well as try to complete the task of generating presentations based on the user prompt
 ###Tasks on board
--I completed the tech stack of the project planning as well as wrote a functioning code in python that takes an input the user prompt and generates and outputs a power point presentation file.
+-I completed the tech stack of the project planning (name of assosicated task on Kanban: Project Plan) as well as wrote a functioning code in python that takes an input the user prompt and generates and outputs a power point presentation file (name of task on Kanban: Python PowerPoint Creation).

 ###Completed vs InProgress
 - Project planning is fully completed.
 The code is fully functioning, only refactoring and cleansing is remaining.